siddharth-joshiii/metasurface-surrogate-optimization/README.md

-The python code is written by me, whereas the lua code is written by Prof. Soumyashree Panda as a part of the research published in the Optics Letters Journal
+The Python code in this repository was written by Siddharth Joshi, while the Lua code was authored by Prof. Soumyashree Panda.
+This code in this repository is part of the research published in the Optics Letters Journal linked below.
 --------------

 Please cite the following paper while using the code.